CristianLopez3/ADSO-PROJECT/backend/README.md

 ## Why Spring?

-Spring is a very powerfull tool
+Spring is a very powerful tool